CartoDB/cartoframes/docs/developer-center/new-guides/quickstart.md

-This time, let's choose the block groups from AGS and check which datasets are avaialble.
+This time, let's choose the block groups from AGS and check which datasets are available.

 ```python